Testing Support Size More Efficiently Than Learning Histograms: Defining a Test Statistic

 If $\epsilon$ is small enough that $\log(1/\epsilon) = \Omega(\log n)$, we will use the following simple tester.
 This result is folklore (appearing \eg in \cite{GR23,AF24,AFL24}) but we include a proof for the sake of completeness.
-We start with the following simple observation: \begin{boxobservation} For any $n \in \bN$, $\epsilon \in (0,1)$, and probability distribution $p$, $p$ is $\epsilon$-far from having support size at most $n$ if and only if $\eff_\epsilon(p) > n$. \end{boxobservation}
+We start with the following simple observation: \begin{observation} For any $n \in \bN$, $\epsilon \in (0,1)$, and probability distribution $p$, $p$ is $\epsilon$-far from having support size at most $n$ if and only if $\eff_\epsilon(p) > n$. \end{observation}

 Using this observation, we give